Drug And Alcohol Rehab Centers That Take GEHA Insurance

 How Can I Get GEHA Coverage for Detox and Rehab?

-From Health Insurance Marketplace – You can apply for coverage on the marketplace online, you can also apply by phone or in-person by visiting a trained counselor in your community for information.
+From the ACA Health Insurance Marketplace – You can apply for coverage on the marketplace online, you can also apply by phone or in-person by visiting a trained counselor in your community for information.
 You can also complete a paper application and mail it in.

 Through your Work – You can also contact your agency’s personnel office and inform them of the plan you are interested in.
 They may then direct you to enroll online using the company’s preferred method.